a000-b/webpage/README.md

-#Webpage
+# Webpage
-School webpage that separates news regarding each topic into its categories.
+This is designed to be a school website that separates ongpoing and upcoming news regarding each topic into its categories.